 Freight brokering is when a broker agent serves as a middle man with excellent communication skills between shipping companies and carriers and serve as the middle man.
-Many freight brokers make money by negotiating rates with shippers then turn around and negotiate a different rate with owner-operators.
+Many freight brokers make money by negotiating rates with shippers and negotiating a different rate with owner-operators.
 In other words, sourcing you available loads for the best rates.
 Brokers work hard to keep truckers in business because it keeps them in business as well.
 The main difference between the two rates is the freight broker’s commission.
 As a result, freight brokers are motivated to encourage shippers to pay high rates while offering carriers a rate that helps them make a profit.
 If you do not have good negotiation skills, knowledge of pay rates in certain lanes, and know your operating cost when dealing with a freight broker, it is easy to accept loads that can sink your business.
 It is important to be very selective when choosing a broker (some are more motivated by profit than others).
 If the freight broker also offers quick pay, they take another percentage from the carrier’s agreed upon rate.

 ABC Trucking also uses Y Broker’s Quick Pay option, which takes 2% out of the $1,600.
 The end result is ABC Trucking receives $1,568 for a load originally negotiated for $2,000.
 Y Broker makes $432.